jaz303/signalkit/README.md

 #### Error handling

 You can catch - and handle - any errors thrown during event handling by overriding `signal.onError`, which receives the thrown error as an argument.
-The default behaviour is to rethrow the error asynchronously.
+Your error handler may return `false` to prevent any successive handlers from being fired.
+The default behaviour is to continue firing the remaining handlers and rethrow the error asynchronously.

 The default error handler for all signals can be changed by setting `Signal.prototype.onError`.